 The RESILIA tissue valve demonstrated excellent hemodynamic performance and safety outcomes over 5 years of follow-up.

-Four-year outcomes of aortic valve replacement with a bioprosthetic valve with a novel tissue2
+Five-year outcomes of the COMMENCE Trial investigating aortic valve replacement with a novel tissue bioprosthesis2

 - Prospective, multinational, multicenter (n = 27), single-arm, FDA Investigational Device Exemption trial